FeastFramework/framework/docs/json-standalone.md

 1. `name` - specifies an alternate name to be used when serializing to JSON as well as the name of the key for this property when reading from the JSON string.
 If not supplied, the class property name will be used as the name.
 2. `arrayOrCollectionType` - used as a decorator on arrays to specify what the type contained inside an array is.
 This can be used to mark a property as being made up of an array of another type.
 3. `dateFormat` - Specifies the format to serialize into for objects of PHP's built in `DateTime` class.
-Defaults to ISO 8601.
+Defaults to ISO-8601.
+4. `included` - Defaults to true.
+If set to false, Json strings created with the `Json::marshal` function will not include the property.

 [Back to Top](#working-with-json-and-objects)